acyrus/Maven-Toys-Analysis/README.md

 ### Importing Data Into CSV Files
 [CSV File Import](https://github.com/acyrus/Maven-Toys-Analysis/blob/main/Data%20Import%20from%20CSV%20Files.sql)

 The data provided is fairly simple and easy to understand.
-After double checking imports and comparing it to source data, we are confident that the data has been imported successfully and accurately.
+After verifying imports and comparing it to source data, we are confident that the data has been imported successfully and accurately.